Kirsten West: Godmother of Southern Rock

 It’s easy to romanticize Macon’s past.
 Kirsten chose to help shape its future, surviving literal and metaphorical ghosts.
 Through it all, she never stopped showing up.
 Because of her efforts, Macon is once again a gathering place for music lovers.

-Kirsten will tell you she never took a salary at Gallery West.
-The money went where it needed to—toward the gallery’s health, toward keeping Kirk’s photographs in the light, toward the art and the people who walked through the door.
+Kirsten will tell you she never took a salary at Gallery West, and barely took a salary at Capitol Theatre.
+The money went where it needed to—toward the gallery’s health, toward keeping Kirk’s photographs in the light, toward the art, the music, and the people who walked through the door.
 That’s been her way all along.

 If you ask her why she’s stayed in Macon all these years, she’ll tell you straight: it’s the people, the art, the music, the theater.
-She also loves her home on wooded acreage, where she lives in a forest, sharing her space with animals who wander the property.
+She also loves her home in a forest, sharing her space with animals who wander the property.
 It’s the nature that feeds her soul — in the city she refuses to leave.

 In the early years of the Big House, she wrote: